-Before using a FWAB, you must first request a regular absentee ballot by using the federal postcard application (FPCA), available at www.fvap.gov.
+Before using a FWAB, you should first request a regular absentee ballot by using the federal postcard application (FPCA), available at www.fvap.gov.
 You can electronically apply for ballots by submitting your FPCA by fax to or scanned email attachment to your local Voter Registration Office.
 Detailed instructions are provided in the Virginia Voting Assistance Guide, available at http://www.fvap.gov/vao/vag/chapter2/virginia.

 Covered military and overseas voters who have not timely received a regular absentee ballot may use the FWAB to register to vote, request an absentee ballot, and vote an official military-overseas ballot.
 Your signed and completed FWAB must be received no later than the close of polls on Election Day.
 If received later than this day and time, your FWAB ballot normally will not be counted.
 Federal write-in absentee ballots are available at www.fvap.gov.
 A FWAB ballot or a regular ballot can only be returned by mail addressed to the voting official for your city or county of voting residence.
 Virginia does not allow return of any voted ballot electronically, by email or fax.

 Marking a Federal Write-in Absentee Ballot: